Last Updated: 21/08/2020

 Visitors who are not essential and have not pre booked will not be able to visit the school

 On arrival staff and visitors who check in at reception will be asked to queue so that we can process arrivals carefully and visitors will only have access if they are on the list at reception.
 Please check with the staff member you are expecting to visit/ meet if you are unsure about your visit or have any questions.

 You will be asked to provide contact details to allow the school to comply with NHS Test and Trace requirements.

 Advice for staff who feel unwell

-- If you have a fever / temperature or new persistent cough stay at home for 7 days and do not return to work.
+- If you have a high temperature, a new continuous cough or a loss/change to your sense of smell or taste, stay at home for 10 days and do not return to work.

 - If you live with others and you or one of them have symptoms of coronavirus, then all household members must not return to work for 14 days.

 - All absence should continue to be reported via the staff absence line as normal

 The DfE have launched a new helpline to answer questions about COVID-19 related to education.
 Staff, parents and young people can contact the helpline as follows: